amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 The Retrieve Cookies algorithm will need to be updated in [Section 5.4.5 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-retrieve-cookies).

+Retrieve Cookies will now take a port and scheme value.

 The following will need to be added to step 2:

 1.  port `port-matches` cookie's port.